19hours/sg-statutes/Acts/Postal Services Act.md

 (a) any of the conditions of the licence;

-(b) any provision of any code of practice or standard of performance; or
+(b) any provision of any code of practice or standard of performance;

-(c) any direction of the Authority given under section 25,
+(c) any direction of the Postal Authority given under section 25, 26D or 26F(2); or

+[34/2007 wef 24/08/2007]

+(d) section 26B,

+[34/2007 wef 24/08/2007]

 the Authority may, by notice in writing, do either or both of the following:

 (i) issue such written order to the person as it considers requisite for the purpose of securing compliance thereof;

-(ii) require the payment, within a specified period, of a financial penalty of such amount not exceeding $10,000 as it thinks fit.
+(ii) require the payment, within a specified period, of a financial penalty of such amount not exceeding $1 million as it thinks fit.

+(2) Where the Postal Authority is satisfied that —

+(a) the person who is granted a postal licence is again likely to contravene, whether by act or omission, any condition, provision, direction or section referred to in subsection (1);

+(b) the person who is granted a postal licence has gone into liquidation other than for the purpose of amalgamation or reconstruction;

+(c) the person who is granted a postal licence is no longer in a position to comply with the provisions of this Act or the terms or conditions of his licence; or

+(d) the public interest so requires,

-(2) Where the Authority is satisfied that the person mentioned in subsection (1) is again likely to so contravene, whether by act or omission, the Authority may (in lieu of an order or financial penalty under subsection (1)(i) or (ii) or both) by notice in writing and without any compensation, do all or any of the following:
+the Postal Authority may, in lieu of an order or a financial penalty under subsection (1)(i) or (ii) or both, by notice in writing and without any compensation, do all or any of the following:

-(a) cancel the licence or part thereof;
+(i) cancel the licence or part thereof;

-(b) suspend the licence or part thereof for such period as it thinks fit;
+(ii) suspend the licence or part thereof for such period as it thinks fit;

-(c) reduce the period for which the licence is to be in force.
+(iii) reduce the period for which the licence is to be in force.

-(3) Any person who is aggrieved by any decision of the Authority under subsection (1) or (2) may, within 14 days after such person has been given the notice in writing referred to in subsection (1) or (2), appeal to the Minister whose decision shall be final.
+[34/2007 wef 24/08/2007]

 (4) An order under subsection (1)(i) —